-You can pay your PA taxes with a major credit card or a debit card (debit cards are only acceptable when paying online).
-The service provider charges a small convenience fee for processing the transaction.
-The minimum fee is \$1 for credit card transactions and \$3.95 for debit card transactions.
-American Express, Discover, Visa and MasterCard are accepted credit cards.
+You can pay your PA taxes with a major credit card or a debit card.
+Credit card transactions are charged a 2.49 percent convenience fee (\$1 minimum charge), and debit card transaction fees start at \$3.95.
+You can use your American Express, Discover, MasterCard or Visa credit card to pay your taxes online or by phone.
+You may also use a MasterCard or Visa debit card to make payments online.
 Select one of these options to pay using your credit/debit card:

 - 1. Internet.
-Go to the Revenue e-Services Center at www.revenue.state.pa.us. - 2.
+Go to Official Payments Corporation at www.officialpayments.com. - 2.
 Telephone.
 Call 1-800-2PAYTAX (1-800-272-9829).